toniarnold/aspnettest/doc/blazor.md

 dotnet new aspnettest-blazor -o MyBlazorApp
 ```

+If you haven't already, enable the "Microsoft WebDriver" in "Apps and Features"
-Then open the generated MyBlazorApp.sln with Visual Studio.
-Due to the circular
+in the Windows Settings.
+Then open the generated MyBlazorApp.sln with Visual
-dependency (by design) between the app and its Selenium tests, it is mandatory
+Studio.
+Due to the circular dependency (by design) between the app and its
-to build the solution *twice*, the second time enforced as "Rebuild Solution".
+Selenium tests, it is mandatory to build the solution *twice*, the second time
-From the Test-Explorer window, open the generated MyBlazorApp.playlist.
-It
+enforced as "Rebuild Solution".
+From the Test-Explorer window, open the
-contains two test projects: `MyBlazorAppBunitTest` (which runs fast) and
+generated MyBlazorApp.playlist.
+It contains two test projects:
+`MyBlazorAppBunitTest` (which runs fast) and `MyBlazorAppSeleniumTestRunner`
-`MyBlazorAppSeleniumTestRunner` which starts the web server, an Edge browser
+which starts the web server, an Edge browser instance and runs the tests in
-instance and runs the tests in `MyBlazorAppSeleniumTest` (excluded from the
+`MyBlazorAppSeleniumTest` (excluded from the playlist) by pushing the test
-playlist) by pushing the test button in the browser.
+button in the browser.